nebari-dev/nebari-docs/docs/docs/faq.md

 Regular Nebari users do not have write permissions to modify the `.bashrc` file.

-Nebari automatically creates and manages `.bashrc` and `.profile`, so if the intent of using the `.bashrc` file is to populate environment variables in bash scripts, the users can source the file in any scripts they create by including the following line in their scripts:
+Nebari automatically creates and manages `.bashrc` and `.profile`, so if the intent of using the `.bashrc` file is to populate environment variables in bash scripts or similar, you can source the file in any scripts you create by including the following line in your scripts:

 ```bash
 source ~/.bashrc